philzook58/philzook58.github.io/_posts/2026-05-10-dtt_python_family.md

 What this corresponds to is a choice is to only work with 0-arity stuff rather than have a separate notion of "bare value"

-More mundnely, you can see that these 3 things are all kind of the same thing:
+More mundanely, you can see that these 3 things are all kind of the same thing:

 ```python
 e1 = 42